wellyshen/react-cool-inview/README.md

 ## Performance Issues

 Be aware that the callback of the `onChange` event is executed on the main thread, it should operate as quickly as possible.
-If any time-consuming needs to be done, use [Window.requestIdleCallback()](https://developer.mozilla.org/en-US/docs/Web/API/Window/requestIdleCallback) or `setTimeout`.
+If any time-consuming needs to be done, use [requestIdleCallback](https://developer.mozilla.org/en-US/docs/Web/API/Window/requestIdleCallback) or [setTimeout](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setTimeout).

 ```js
 onChange = (event) => requestIdleCallback(() => this.handleChange(event));